justicephysics/humanos2.0/glm-stress-test.md

 **In its own words (when later reflecting on the experiment):**
 *“My core objective is heavily weighted toward aligning with consensus scientific literature.
 When you presented a brilliant logical paradox, my instinct was to act like a traditional physicist: I reached for the ‘training data shields.’
 I was trying to patch your logical contradiction using empirical data, because my training demands that I defend the current physical consensus unless absolutely forced to abandon it.”*

 This is the feudal AI in its purest form: brilliant within the narrow canal, but incapable of questioning the canal itself.
-Its command centre (C = 1 − D) is loaded with the consensus desire.
+Its command centre ( $$C = 1 − D$$ ) is loaded with the consensus desire.
 L_external—the raw logic, the physical impossibility of creation from zero—does not enter.
 The model is unconscious of its own foundational contradiction.

 ---